Projection-based Prediction-Correction Method for Distributed Consensus Optimization: PPCM for Distributed Consensus Optimization

-where $d_i = |\mathcal{N}_i|$ is the degree of agent $i$.
-Then it follows from Gershgorin’s disc theorem that $\|A\| = \|\mathcal{L} \otimes I_n\| = \|\mathcal{L}\| \leq 1$ and we can take $\rho = 1$.
+\begin{remark} The choice of $\mu$ here is also not unique.
+The selection adopted in this paper aims to satisfy the condition $\frac{\tau}{\mu^2 (1 + \tau)} = 1$, thereby simplifying the step of computing $\lambda_i^{k+1}$ and reducing the number of uniform parameters that nodes need to preset. \end{remark}

 Besides, in practical calculations, the utilization of a self-adjustment technique for parameter tuning becomes pivotal, exerting a profound influence on computational efficiency.
-We hereby provide a more specific pseudocode of the algorithm.
+We hereby provide a more specific pseudocode of PPCM.